In This Article

 Scientifically speaking, caffeine works by targeting the adenosine receptors in the brain, basically encouraging the body's neural receptors to wake up and fire at all cylinders.

 Wake-up and energy supplements work via time-released caffeine that will wake you up seven to eight hours after taking it.
 The amUPandGO supplement above claims to offer both uninterrupted sleep and no crash (or jitters) upon waking up the next morning.

-Knowing that the supplements must be taken before hitting the hay, and claim to help with your sleep patterns, I went to bed at 11 p.m. with hopes of waking up bright-eyed and bushy-tailed at 7 a.m.
+Knowing that the supplements must be taken before hitting the hay, I went to bed at 11 p.m. with hopes of waking up bright-eyed and bushy-tailed at 7 a.m.
 However, falling asleep was a bit of a struggle.
 I was wide awake, and I made it through an entire episode of Fallon (most nights I don't make it past the monologue).
 Strike one, I thought.